francismartens318/jira-mailhandler-aliased/README.md

 Background
 ----------

-The stock mail handler classes included in JIRA 5.1 aren't capable of issue creation across all projects using a single service config.
+The stock mail handler classes included in JIRA aren't capable of issue creation across the set of all projects using a single service config.
 The commercial JEMH plugin is certainly capable, but is overkill for the simple case.

 Description